 To authenticate yourself you need to run the following curl call:

-You will need to replace the <username> and <password> with the username and password of your system.
-The default username and password when uvuyo is freshly installed are admin/2Yetis.
+You will need to replace the <userid> and <password> with the username and password of your system.
+The default userid and password when uvuyo is freshly installed are admin/2Yetis.

 Also you need to set the correct url to your installation.